Harold Ramirez Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Blue Jays pitching staff ranks 13th in the league.
+- The pitching staff for the Blue Jays has a collective 9.2 K/9, the 10th-best in MLB.

-- The Blue Jays have a 4.57 team ERA that ranks 15th among all MLB pitching staffs.
+- The Blue Jays have a 4.40 team ERA that ranks 14th across all MLB pitching staffs.

-- The Blue Jays will look to Kikuchi (1-0) in his third start of the season.
+- Manoah (1-0 with a 4.91 ERA and 11 strikeouts in 14 2/3 innings pitched) makes the start for the Blue Jays, his fourth of the season.

-- His most recent time out came on Sunday against the Los Angeles Angels, when the left-hander went 4 1/3 innings, surrendering six earned runs while allowing nine hits.
+- The righty last pitched on Tuesday against the Detroit Tigers, when he threw 4 1/3 innings, allowing three earned runs while giving up four hits.

+- The 25-year-old has amassed an ERA of 4.91, with 6.7 strikeouts per nine innings, in three games this season.
+Opponents are batting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.